 '''

 Annual Action Plan

-2022
+2023

 '''

-and/or persons with disabilities.

 AP-60 Public Housing - 91.220(h)

 Public Housing, as provided through the Housing Authority of the City of Fond du Lac, is an important component of a community's housing inventory.
 Public housing meets an essential need for a segment of the population that faces the greatest income and housing cost challenges.
 The City has a strong partnership and collaboration with the Housing Authority.
 The Community Development Department and Housing Authority partner on an annual landlord training.
 The two (2) entities often support each other on grant funding applications.